NeighbourJim/GLEAMoscopeVR/README.md

 There are also points of interest in the sky when viewing the Visible and Radio wavelengths which when interacted with will provide information about interstellar objects.

 ## Installation
 The repository provided here is that of the Unity Project.
+Feel free to download and build it yourself if you wish.

-To download the application and use it yourself, GLEAMoscope VR will be accessible from the Google Play Store in Mid-to-Late July 2019.
-I will provide a link here when it becomes available.
+**Now available on the Google Play Store!** [You can grab it here.](https://play.google.com/store/apps/details?id=com.Liveworks2019.GLEAMoscopeVR&hl=en)

 ## Built With
 [Unity Engine](http://unity3d.com/)